Clive Palmer: Personal life

 Palmer lives in a gated mansion on Sovereign Islands, an exclusive community on the Gold Coast.
 News Limited reports that property records reveal "Mr Palmer, his family and associates own a total of 11 homes in the Sovereign Islands, a gated enclave developed on reclaimed land on the banks of the Southport Broadwater."
 Palmer also owns homes at Broadbeach Waters on the Gold Coast, Fig Tree Pocket in Brisbane and in Sofia in Bulgaria.
 Other holdings include properties in Brisbane, Jandowae on the Darling Downs, Queensland, Port Douglas in Queensland and Bora Bora, French Polynesia.
 In addition, his wife owns an undisclosed number of properties held in trust.
 He was reported to have spent more than A$20m during 2018–19 on luxury homes on the Gold Coast and in Brisbane and Perth.
 As of August 2020, he reportedly owns three adjoining houses in Fig Tree Pocket, costing $17.5m and on more than four hectares of land fronting the Brisbane River.

-Palmer was married to his first wife for 22 years.
-He has two adult children: a son, Michael and a daughter, Emily.
-His first wife, Susan Palmer, died from cancer in 2006.
-In 2007, he married Anna, and they have two daughters, Mary and Lucy.
+Palmer was married to his first wife, Susan Palmer, for 22 years until she died from cancer in 2006.
+They had a son, Michael and a daughter, Emily.
+In 2007, Palmer married Anna, and they have two daughters, Mary and Lucy.
 Palmer is a Roman Catholic and was a prominent member of Right to Life Australia while at university, organising pro-life rallies on campus.

 While watching a soccer game in October 2009, Palmer was thought to have suffered a heart attack, and was taken to hospital.
 However, doctors dismissed it as merely a heart palpitation.
 Palmer has also suffered from sleep apnoea.

-On 27 February 2022 Palmer tested positive for COVID-19 and was diagnosed with pneumonia.
+In February 2022 Palmer tested positive for COVID-19 and was diagnosed with pneumonia.

 On 28 February 2022 it was reported that Palmer had purchased Adolf Hitler's Mercedes-Benz 770, and a Rolls-Royce once owned by King Edward VIII, to become part of a collection for a planned vintage car museum in Queensland.

 Net worth

-In 2016, the BRW Rich 200 estimated Palmer's net worth at A$600 million, by 2019 his estimated net worth had increased to 4.09 billion and in 2021 was assessed as 13.01 billion according to Financial Review 2021 Rich List.
+In 2016, the BRW Rich 200 estimated Palmer's net worth at A$600 million; by 2019 his net worth was assessed at A$4.09 billion; and in 2025 it was assessed at A$20.12 billion according to the Australian Financial Review 2025 Rich List.

-Up until 2013, the Forbes list included Australia's 40 richest people; it then expanded to 50 people.

 Friendlyjordies and defamation case

-In 2019, YouTuber Friendlyjordies published a video satirising Palmer, who began an action for defamation but later withdrew it.
+In 2019, YouTuber Friendlyjordies published a video satirising Palmer.
+Palmer began defamation action, but later withdrew it.